datalad/datalad/paper.md

 <!-- this is "what does datalad add to Git+git-annex -->
 <!-- MIH thinks: #1 nesting, #2 reproducible execution, #3 additional software adaptors for concrete services relevant for science -->

-**They are generic and might lack support for domain specific solutions.**
+**They are generic and lack support for domain-specific solutions.**
 Git can interact with other repositories on the file system or accessible via a set of standard (ssh, http) or custom (Git) network transport protocols.
-Interaction with non git-aware portals should then be implemented via custom Git transfer protocols, as e.g. it was done in datalad-osf [@datalad-osf:zenodo].
+Interaction with non git-aware portals should then be implemented via custom Git transfer protocols, as, e.g., it was done in datalad-osf [@datalad-osf:zenodo].
-Git-annex provides access to a wide range of external data storage resources via various protocols, but cannot implement all idiosyncrasies of any individual data portal.
+Git-annex provides access to a wide range of external data storage resources via various protocols but cannot implement all idiosyncrasies of any individual data portal.
 In particular, scientific data is frequently stored in compressed archives to reduce its storage demands, and/or on specialized servers, such as XNAT ([www.xnat.org](http://www.xnat.org)).
 To address these demands, git-annex established a protocol [@git-annex:special_remotes_protocol] through which external tools can provide custom transport functionality transparently to the git-annex user.
-This allowed DataLad and many other projects to facilitate access to an ever growing collection of resources [@git-annex:special_remotes] and to overcome technological limitations (e.g., maximal file sizes, or file system inodes limits).
+This allowed DataLad and many other projects to facilitate access to an ever-growing collection of resources [@git-annex:special_remotes] and to overcome technological limitations (e.g., maximal file sizes, or file system inode limits).

 **They require a layer above to establish a *distribution*.**
 The DataLad project's initial goal was to provide a data distribution with unified access to already available public data archives in neuroscience, such as [crcns.org](http://crcns.org) and [openfmri.org](http://openfmri.org).